Tomb of Ibrahim Lodi: History

 Ibrahim Lodi became the Sultan of Delhi in 1517 after the death of his father Sikandar.
-He was the last ruler of the Lodi dynasty, reigning for nine years between 1517 until being defeated and killed at the battle of Panipat by Babur's invading army in 1526, giving way to the emergence of the Mughal Empire in India.
+He was the last ruler of the Lodi dynasty, reigning for nine years from 1517 until being defeated and killed at the battle of Panipat by Babur's invading army in 1526, giving way to the emergence of the Mughal Empire in India.

 Ibrahim was an ethnic Pashtun.
-He attained the throne upon the death of his father, Sikandar, but was not blessed with the same ruling capability.
+He attained the throne upon the death of his father, Sikandar, but did not possess the same ruling ability.
 He faced a number of rebellions.
 The Mewar ruler Rana Sangram Singh extended his empire right up to western Uttar Pradesh and threatened to attack Agra.
 There was rebellion in the East also.
-Ibrahim Lodi also displeased the nobility when he replaced old and senior commanders by younger ones who were loyal to him.
-His Afghan nobility eventually invited Babur to invade India and Rana Sanga invited Babur to invade India, so that Ranga Sanga can rule Delhi.
+Ibrahim Lodi also displeased the nobility when he replaced old and senior commanders with younger ones who were loyal to him.
+His Afghan nobility eventually invited Babur to invade India,so that he could rule Delhi.

 In 1526, the Mughal forces of Babur, the king of Kabulistan (Kabul, Afghanistan), defeated Ibrahim's much larger army in the Battle of Panipat.
 Ibrahim was killed during the battle at Panipat and his tomb now lies there.
 It is estimated that Babur's forces numbered around 25,000–30,000 men and had between 20 and 24 pieces of field artillery.
 Ibrahim Lodi had around 30,000–40,000 men along with at least 100 elephants.
-After the end of Lodi dynasty, the era of Mughal rule commenced.